coli-saar/coli-saar.github.io/grpo_prm.md

   <br><br>

   <b>ORMs and PRMs:</b> When you train a language model to reason with RL, you have to decide where the reward signal lives.
 The simplest choice is an ORM, where the model produces a full solution, and we hand back a single scalar for the entire trajectory.
-This is what we see in most RLVR and math-reasoning pipelines: _r = 1_ if the boxed answer matches, *r = 0* otherwise.
+This is what we see in most RLVR and math-reasoning pipelines: <i>r = 1</i> if the boxed answer matches, *r = 0* otherwise.

   <br><br>